structurizr/structurizr.github.io/dsl/index.md

 (based upon the [C4 model](https://c4model.com)) using a text-based domain specific language (DSL).
 The Structurizr DSL has appeared on the
 [ThoughtWorks Tech Radar - Techniques - Diagrams as code](https://www.thoughtworks.com/radar/techniques/diagrams-as-code)
-and is text-based wrapper around the [Structurizr for Java library](https://github.com/structurizr/java).
+and is text-based wrapper around [Structurizr for Java](/java), available on [Maven Central](https://mvnrepository.com/artifact/com.structurizr/structurizr-dsl) for inclusion in your own Java applications:

+- groupId: `com.structurizr`
+- artifactId: `structurizr-dsl`

 There are a number of options for authoring workspaces with the Structurizr DSL.